mdn/translated-content/files/ja/learn/javascript/client-side_web_apis/drawing_graphics/index.md

 There are a few JavaScript functions that will allow you to run functions repeatedly, several times a second, the best one for our purposes here being {{domxref("window.requestAnimationFrame()")}}.
 It takes one parameter — the name of the function you want to run for each frame.
 The next time the browser is ready to update the screen, your function will get called.
 If that function draws the new update to your animation, then calls `requestAnimationFrame()` again just before the end of the function, the animation loop will continue to run.
 The loop ends when you stop calling `requestAnimationFrame()` or if you call {{domxref("window.cancelAnimationFrame()")}} after calling `requestAnimationFrame()` but before the frame is called.

-> **Note:** It's good practice to call `cancelAnimationFrame()` from your main code when you're done using the animation, to ensure that no updates are still waiting to be run.
+> **メモ:** It's good practice to call `cancelAnimationFrame()` from your main code when you're done using the animation, to ensure that no updates are still waiting to be run.

 The browser works out complex details such as making the animation run at a consistent speed, and not wasting resources animating things that can't be seen.